course-dprep/actor_diversity_gender_representation_film_industry/README.md

 | GENDER         | The gender of the actor       |
 | startYear      | The release year of the movie |

 The Shannon index is an index that measures diversity, which is based on ethnicity in this research.
-This has to be calculated using the 'CHARACTER_RACE' variables from the dataset.
+This has to be calculated using the 'CHARACTER_RACE' variable from the dataset.

 The formula to calculate the Shannon index is: